bblais/bblais.github.io-src/content/articles/wordpress_migration/the-florida-problem-a-new-intuition.md

 **1. Introduction**

-In a prior couple of posts [here][] and [here][1] I look into the
-\`\`evil'' probability problem of the girl-named-Florida.
+In a prior couple of posts [here][] and [here][1] I look into the "evil" probability problem of the girl-named-Florida.
 This problem compares the following two situations:

 > Say you know a family has two children, and further that at least one